likelimulu/matrix-calculation-sort/README.md

 # matrix-calculation-sort
-This algorithm does matrix calculation to sort instead of doing individual comparisons
+This algorithm does matrix calculation to sort instead of doing individual comparisons.
+There is still much room for improvement.